What Is Deferred Maintenance?

 1. Conduct an Audit

 To prioritize maintenance orders, maintenance managers first need to conduct an audit to see how much they actually have on their plate, what resources are needed for each problem, and what tasks have the highest return on investment (ROI).
-Conducting a maintenance audit will also help clean the maintenance backlog of duplicates, completed tasks, or irrelevant orders, as well as identify the root causes of deferred maintenance orders.
+Conducting a maintenance audit will also help clean the maintenance backlog of duplicates, completed tasks, or irrelevant orders and identify the root causes of deferred maintenance orders.

-To calculate the ROI, determine the expected maintenance costs on your organization’s most important assets.
+To calculate the Return on Investment (ROI), determine the expected maintenance costs on your organization’s most important assets.
 Next, analyze the potential costs of not addressing common issues as soon as possible.
 In this way, you can calculate how much you’re saving by tackling pressing issues now.

 For example, lubrication is a crucial maintenance task for any facility with rotating equipment.
 Failing to do so on time may result in serious equipment failure.
 After evaluating the numbers, it’s clear the low cost of lubrication delivers a high ROI compared to equipment failure repairs.
 For this reason, lubricating rotating equipment should be added to the top of the company’s PM list.

-Delaying maintenance is sometimes inevitable—prioritizing certain tasks over others is a must when operating with limited resources.
-Postponing upkeep for too long can create a stressful situation for technicians and an expensive one for executives!
+Delaying maintenance is sometimes inevitable—prioritizing specific tasks over others is a must when operating with limited resources.
+However, postponing upkeep for too long can create a stressful situation for technicians and an expensive one for executives!
 Stakeholders must work together to minimize deferred maintenance, determine top asset priorities, and execute realistic PM programs.